facebook/react-native/.github/PULL_REQUEST_TEMPLATE.md

 What existing problem does the pull request solve?
 ---------------------------------------------------------------------
-->in this version, 'button' component couldn't change text size in 'ios'. so, I added button's props "textSizeIOS" for can change button's text size(May be it's similar 'change button size' in ios.)
+->in this version, 'button' component couldn't change text size in 'ios'. so, I added button's props "textSizeIOS",be able to change button's text size(May be it's similar 'change button size' in ios.)
 -------------------------------------------------------------

  .